 What to Expect

-Families who have a child between the ages of 18 months and 3 years who are eligible for our services must be willing to:
+Families with a child between the ages of 18 months and 3 years who are eligible for our services must be willing to:

 Invest daily interventions using the PLAY Project Approach with their child